Health Ministry reports 1,358 new coronavirus cases

-Israel registered 1,358 new coronavirus cases in the previous 24 hours, the Health Ministry announced Saturday evening.
+Israel saw 1,358 new coronavirus cases in the previous 24 hours, the Health Ministry announced Saturday evening.

 The total number of active coronavirus carriers in the country stands at 26,542, including 757 hospitalizations.
 Among them are 328 patients in serious condition and at least 95 patients receiving respiratory support from ventilators.